Students Stargazing

 We’ll be in Touch

 Our planetarium student staff meets weekly during the academic year to schedule show requests.
-When your show has been scheduled, Planetarium Director Dr. Kenneth McLaughlin will email you with the details.
+When your show has been scheduled, Planetarium Director, Aaron Joy will email you with the details.